Residential Children Support Worker

-I am currently working with a residential children's home located in Glossop, (SK13).
-They are looking to hire a Residential Children Support Worker offering up to £14.66 per hour £66 per sleep-in, typically 6-8 nights per month.
+I am currently working with a residential children's home located in Rochdale.
+They are looking to hire a Residential Children Support Worker offering £12.70 - £13.80 per hour plus bonuses, Sleep ins paid at £50 with up to 10 per month.

-Our client provides high-quality residential care for children and young people, 11 - 17 years, are dealing with a wide range of complex and challenging needs resulting from social, emotional, and behavioural difficulties in their formative years.
+Our client provides high-quality residential care for children and young people, you'll be across Two Houses, 4 bed EBD.

 The ideal candidate will have knowledge of the children's home sector and act as a role model to the team they support.
 They should be confident, articulate, and resilient, with experience working with a variety of groups of children and young adults.